by Dr. Peter Klapper Ph.D.

 When toenail fungus becomes a chronic condition, it is advised to get treatment.
-Ignoring this condition because it is not painful in some ways can be a problem especially for people with diabetes.
-Avoid wearing socks that traps in the moisture, a cotton sock is better.
+Ignoring this condition because it is not painful or smells in some ways can be a problem especially for people with diabetes.
+Avoid wearing socks that traps in the moisture, a cotton sock is offers better breathability.
 If your feet are always moist use foot powder and see podiatrist for better advice.

 It is good to file the nails flat and do not share your manicure and pedicure tools with other people.
 The toenail fungus is easily transmitted from one person to another indirectly by sharing footwear.
 Moisture found in shoes and socks is a great breeding ground for the nail fungus or onychomycosis.
 If left untreated it

 could spread to other nails until all your nails are damaged or making it more difficult to treat.

 Don’t let the nail fungus control your social life.
 Using anti-fungal nail treatments should help you with the problem but make sure that when you buy over the counter you ask the advice of pharmacists.